Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/troubleshooting/index.md

 Then go back and run `vagrant up --provision` again.

+### WP CLI Packages provisioner errors

+If the tools provisioner errors out while installing or updating WP CLI packages, this may be related to a package problem within WP CLI.

+You may use `vagrant ssh` and `wp package` to address the problem based on the error logs produced by the provisioner.

+This may happen with older VVV versions that used `wp-cli/doctor-command` for example.
+If that's the case, then running `wp package uninstall wp-cli/doctor-command` should solve the issue and allow provisioning to complete.

 ## Backups

 In the event that you're stuck or at a loss, VVV tries to generate database backups at `VVV/database/backups/*.sql`, with a file for each database.